pyeventsourcing/esdbclient/README.md

 of the subscription will potentially receive all recorded events in the database.

-The optional `filter_exclude` argument is a sequence of regular expressions that match recorded events that should not be included.
+The optional `filter_exclude` argument is a sequence of regular expressions that specifies which recorded events should be returned.
 This argument is ignored if `filter_include` is set to a non-empty sequence.
-By default, this argument is set to match the event types of "system events", so that EventStoreDB system events will not normally be received.
+The default value of this argument matches the event types of EventStoreDB "system events", so that system events will not normally be included.
 See the Notes section below for more information about filter expressions.

-The optional `filter_include` argument is a sequence of regular expressions that match recorded events that should be received.
+The optional `filter_include` argument is a sequence of regular expressions that specifies which recorded events should be returned.
 By default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

-The optional `filter_by_stream_name` argument is a Python `bool` that indicates whether the filter will apply to event types or stream names.
+The optional `filter_by_stream_name` argument is a Python `bool` that indicates whether the filtering will apply to event types or stream names.
 By default, this value is `False` and so the filtering will apply to the event type strings of recorded events.

 The optional `consumer_strategy` argument is a Python `str` that defines the consumer strategy for this persistent subscription.
 The value of this argument